mpcq-network/mpcq-json-rpc-relay/docs/design/sendRawTransaction-fast-return.md

 7. **Receiver Existence**: (need implementation)

    - If the transaction is an HBAR crypto transfer:
-     - The receiver account must exist in the Hedera network.
+     - The receiver account must exist in the MPCQ network.
      - The receiver account must have the `receiverSigRequired` flag enabled.

 8. **Sender Account Existence**:

-   - The sender account must exist in the Hedera network.
+   - The sender account must exist in the MPCQ network.

 9. **Signature Validation**: (need implementation)